furry13/draft-buraglio-deprecate7050/draft-buraglio-deprecate7050.md

 # Introduction

 The DNS-based mechanism defined in [RFC7050] was the very first mechanism available for nodes to discover the PREF64 information.
-However since the publication of RFC7050 other methods have been developed, to address some of [RFC7050] limitations.
+However since the publication of RFC7050, other methods have been developed to address some of [RFC7050] limitations.

 For example, [RFC8781] describes a Neighbor Discovery option to be used in Router Advertisements (RAs) to communicate prefixes of Network Address and Protocol Translation from IPv6 clients to IPv4 servers (NAT64) to hosts.
 This approach has the advantage of using the same communication channel IPv6 clients use to discover other network configurations such as the network's default route.
 This means network administrators can secure this configuration along with other configurations IPv6 requires using a single approach such as RA Guard [RFC6105].